 What is Imbibition?

-Imbibition is the process of water adsorption by substances without forming a solution.
+Imbibition is the process of water adsorption by solid substances without forming a solution.
 For eg., swelling of seeds immersed in water.

 What is the difference between imbibition and osmosis?

 Imbibition is the process of water absorption through a solid substance, whereas, osmosis is the process of movement of water from higher concentration to lower concentration through a semi-permeable membrane.

 Imbibition is the first step of water absorption.
 It facilitates water absorption by roots and helps in the seed germination.